gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-12/operators.md

 **[Click to read more about comparison operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators)**

-- ### Truthy values VS Falsy values
+### Truthy values VS Falsy values

-1. Falsy value : is a value that is considered false when encountered in a Boolean context.
+#### 1. Falsy value : is a value that is considered false when encountered in a Boolean context

 | Falsy values                       |
 | ---------------------------------- |